observablehq/plot/README.md

 // equivalent to Plot.rect(athletes, Plot.bin({fill: "count"}, {x: "height", y: "weight"})).plot()
 ```

-Returns an automatically selected mark with the given *data* and *options*.
+Returns an automatically selected mark with the given *data* and *options* for a quick view of the data.
+The heuristic for the choice may evolve in the future.

 <!-- jsdocEnd auto -->